brookedoolan/1D_sim/README.md

 ## Required Inputs
 This solver serves as a combined thermal & stress analysis.
-Requires input geometry, flow rates and performance characteristics from RPA (eventually 'stage 1' optimisation).
+Requires input geometry, flow rates and performance characteristics from RPA

 Inputs:
 - RPA radius contour (can import direct .txt file from RPA)